Skip to content

 Create an auto-tracking reactive effect.
 The effect runs immediately and re-runs whenever any signal it reads changes.

-from wybthon import component, create_effect, create_signal
+from wybthon import component, create_effect, create_signal, p

 @component